lrthomps/lrthomps.github.io/_posts/2021-10-31-how-hard-do-you-climb.md

 <!-- It’s tricky to assess the expected V grade change with BMI change as it affects all the normalized strength metrics.
 Clearly the denominator (weight) changes directly as BMI is proportional to weight, and if the BMI drop is only excess fat and superfluous muscle then we can imagine that the muscles can still support the original weight and the finger and pulling strengths will seem to increase by the weight lost.
 Of course, this is <em>not</em> a reasonable assumption in many climbers, especially in the lower BMI / % body fat range[^bodyweight].
 If a BMI gain is only in muscles used in grip and pull strengths, then even though the weight increases, the strength gains should keep up or even exceed the added weight.
 For BMIs under 20, the expected V grade increases if BMI increases by 0.5.
 Lowering BMI by 0.5 only increased V grade prediction through adjusted strength metrics.

 [^bodyweight]: This is an entire topic on its own and not one I'm well placed to talk about.
 For some people it’s rather clear that we can lose some fat to get into better climbing condition (whether our goal actually demand it is yet another matter); for others, the margin is getting very slim.
-Read the recent thread on weight, diet and training by professional boulderer Staša Gejo <a href="https://www.instagram.com/gejostasa/">@gejostasa</a> starting with <a href="https://www.instagram.com/p/CUQabPzMvuU/">this one</a>.
+Read the recent thread on weight, diet and training by professional boulderer Staša Gejo <a href="https://www.instagram.com/gejostasa/" target="__blank">@gejostasa</a> starting with <a href="https://www.instagram.com/p/CUQabPzMvuU/" target="__blank">this one</a>.
 Of course, the pros[^probmi] have a different commitment level than most of us and, in general, we won't push our bodies as hard.

 [^probmi]: <a href="https://www.reddit.com/r/climbharder/comments/el9pow/climbing_height_vs_weight_from_mani/">The BMI of the pros</a> are more typically borderline or outright underweight (defined as 18.5).
 Hopefully these are their "performance weights" and not their "training/recovery weight".
 There's a <a href="https://www.youtube.com/watch?v=aSepsUJKdHs&t=1225s">segment in this video</a> where Alex Huber talks about his "liquid diet" to drop from his training weight, 68kg, down to his 9a climbing weight, 62kg&mdash;he's 176cm so that's going from a bmi of 22 down to 20.